shsachdev/ls120/written_assessment.md

 Class methods are where we put functionality that does not pertain to individual objects.

 Objects contain state and if we have a method that does not need to deal with state, then we can just use a class method.

+Inheritance

+Inheritance is when a class inherits behavior from another class.
+The class that is inheriting behavior is called the subclass and the class it inherits from is called the superclass.